Lech Poznań: New disappointments and successes (1994–present)

 The following 2023–24 campaign was marked by disappointment.
 Lech failed to progress past the third qualifying round of the Europa Conference League, losing to Slovak side Spartak Trnava 3–4 on aggregate, despite winning the first game at home 2–1.
 In December 2023, trailing in the league by eight points by the winter break, van den Brom was dismissed and replaced with Mariusz Rumak, returning to the role after nine-and-a-half years.
 Lech's form did not improve under Rumak; they were unable to take the lead in the table, lost to lower-placed teams Puszcza Niepołomice and Ruch Chorzów, and were eliminated from the 2023–24 Polish Cup after conceding in the 119th minute of a quarter-final match against Pogoń Szczecin.
 Still in title contention with three games to go, Lech finished the season in 5th after losing at home to Korona Kielce on 25 May, hours after their reserve team was demoted to the fourth division, allowing Korona to stay in the top-flight in lieu of Lech's neighbors Warta.

-For the 2024–25 season, Lech appointed Niels Frederiksen as manager, with the goal of reclaming the Polish title.
+For the 2024–25 season, Lech appointed Niels Frederiksen as manager, with the goal of reclaiming the Polish title.
 After finishing 2024 on top of the table, Lech fell behind Raków Częstochowa early into 2025.
 Following a late surge in form, and a 1–0 home win against Piast Gliwice in the last matchday of the season, Lech won their ninth league title, their second in the last three years.

+Ahead of the 2025–26 season, Lech reinforced their roster with several signings, including winger Luis Palma, striker Yannick Agnero, and last season's Ekstraklasa Defender of the Season Mateusz Skrzypczak, while also facing long-term injuries of key players Patrik Wålemark, Ali Gholizadeh and Radosław Murawski.
+Their season began with a 2025 Polish Super Cup loss to Legia Warsaw on 13 July.
+After crashing out of UEFA Champions League and UEFA Europa League qualifying, Lech entered the UEFA Conference League league phase, where they finished 11th to advance to the knockout stages.
+Lech ended their European campaign when they were eliminated in the round of 16 by Ukrainian side Shakhtar Donetsk.
+Soon after, they exited the 2025–26 Polish Cup in the quarter-finals after losing to eventual winners Górnik Zabrze.
+On 16 May 2026, Lech defeated Radomiak Radom 3–1 away to win their second consecutive title with one game to go; it was their first successful title defense since 1993.